Garganta del Salto del Tigre, Tiger Leaping Gorge, Yunnan

 How to get to the Tiger Leaping Gorge?

-From Lijiang, one of the most incredible places in Yunnan, there are two ways to go to Tiger Leaping Gorge:
+From Lijiang, one of Yunnan’s most fascinating destinations, there are two main ways to visit Tiger Leaping Gorge:

 Tiger Leaping Gorge Trekking: First day of route